SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 *Maybe we can turn this around.
 Pinkie did come here for a kiss, maybe I can give it to her?*

 *Okay, so my head is on her chest, and my right foreleg is over her stomach.
-If I want to get my lips near hers, I need to move back and to her right, and pull her towards me as I move so she is facing me.*
+If I want to get my lips near hers, I need to move back and pull her towards me as I move so she is facing me.*

 I don't like the odds of success, but I do it anyway.